Skip to main content

 • Help: Open this page for easy reference.

-• Flashcards: If you've added flashcards in the PDF's highlights or Editor section, you can practice them from here.
+• Flashcards: If you've added flashcards in the PDF's highlights or Notes section, you can practice them from here.

 • Move: Move the PDF to a different folder in your Knowledge Base.